psisoyev/release-pager/README.md

 ![Release Pager](/my-pager.png)

 The service is build using Scala, ZIO, Doobie, Http4s, circe, canoe.
+You can learn more about it in [this blog post](https://scala.monster/welcome-zio/).

 ### TODO
 There are several things left todo: